birkenfeld/rick/README.md

 `code`.
 Run `python test.py` to run the test suite.
 Run `python test.py --compiled` to also test compiled code, note however that this takes a while.
 Use the `--short` flag to skip the most time consuming tests.

+## Hacking

+I tried to put at least rudimentary comments into the code where it matters.
+If you actually want to delve deeper into the cesspool that is INTERCAL, let me know what I can do better!